TomFuller-electrochemistry/Python-Simulations-for-the-Education-of-Electrochemists-and-Electrochemical-Engineers/Classic CV/readme.md

 ## Known Issues
 1. The plotting can be stopped by a mouse click and restarted.
 However, the animation continues it is just the plotting that is paused. :hushed:
 2. This model assumes infinite kinetics, a version that allows both infinite and finite kinetics is desired.
+3. This model assumes A and B have the same diffusion coefficient.